-In this blog, we’re hoping to send some love to Kelly-Ann and Dorothy, our product development team, and to give you an idea of how hard they work designing products that you will LOVE!
+In this blog, we’re hoping to send some love to a couple members of our product development team, Kelly-Ann and Dorothy!
+We want to give you an idea of how hard they work designing original products that you will LOVE!

 First we’re going to dig into how we do our purchasing - the ‘why’ behind our products.
-Then we will share a case study with our brand new exclusive horse teethers - basically we will give you the scoop on how we develop exclusive products from initial sketch to final launch!
+Then we will share a case study with our brand new Cara & Co Original horse teethers - basically we will give you the scoop on how we develop original products from initial sketch to final launch!
 Cozy up in your favorite spot, and let's get into it!

 Our focus and goal at Cara Supply has always been to provide you with high quality, safe and well curated products for your silicone crafting supply needs.

 We strongly believe in supporting our industry.
-When deciding what items to carry in our shop, we do our due diligence and thoroughly research what's on the market to ensure we carry products that are created with utmost integrity, originality, and care.
-We like to support other small shops, and we take great pride in carrying designs that have been lovingly created by other talented entrepreneurs - see our amazing brand partners on our website here: Design Partner page.
+When deciding what items to carry in our shop, we do our best to research what's on the market to ensure we carry products that are created with utmost integrity, originality, and care.
+We like to support other small shops, and we take great pride in carrying designs that have been lovingly created by other talented entrepreneurs - artists that have created unique products from the very first sketch.
+See our amazing brand partners on our website here: Design Partner page.

 On top of supporting original designs and concepts, our product development team works with reputable manufacturers for unique and well designed products.
 Our goal is to ensure that your craft supplies are safe, aesthetically pleasing, and of course, perfect for teething gums!